 The official language of Quebec is French.
 Although many of your colleagues may be able to speak to you in English, and although INRS translates some resources to help newcomers, official communications from INRS and the Quebec authorities will be in French.
-It's important to be able to express yourself in French if you want to integrate well into Quebec society in your day-to-day life.
-This is especially true if you're settling outside the Montreal area, where bilingualism is not widespread.
+The language is important if you want to integrate well into Quebec society in your day-to-day life.
+This is especially true if you're settling outside the Montreal area, where bilingualism may vary.